fsuri/Basil_SOSP21_artifact/README.md

 - Requires python3 and numpy for scripts

 - C++ 17 for Main code (gcc version > 5)
-- Java 11 for BFT Smart code (install included below)
+- Java Version >= 1.8 for BFT Smart code.
+We suggest you run the Open JDK java 11 version. (install included below) as our Makefile is hard-coded for it.

 ### General installation pre-reqs
 Before beginning the install process, update your distribution: